iangalvez/jcheno21.github.io/lecture4.md

 <br>

-* Let's consider an **infinite loop**, where you do not have an assignment statement at the end of the while-statement
+* Let's consider an **infinite loop**, such that there is no assignment statement at the end

 ```cpp
 int n = 1;